 - Your bedroom is a place of rest, so consider keeping only things like your clothing, your bed, soft lighting, fluffy blankets and pillows, a book, and minimal decor in your room.

-- Freshening up your bedroom on a weekly basis and washing the sheets is a nice way to keep your home feeling clean and relaxing for you.
+- Freshening up your bedroom weekly and washing the sheets is an excellent way to keep your home feeling clean and relaxing for you.

-This one is by far the most powerful way to help relieve stress, lower inflammation and help your body release any unwanted weight.
+This one is by far the most powerful way to help relieve stress, lower inflammation, and help your body release any unwanted weight.
 How we speak to ourselves matters.
-Just as we know that visualizing a skill can help us perfect it, our brains and bodies respond to the way we talk to ourselves.
+Just as we know that visualizing a skill can help us perfect it, our brains and bodies respond to how we talk to ourselves.
 Practicing self-love and self-care means that we’re honoring ourselves for where we’re at rather than punishing ourselves for not being where we think we should be.
-It’s wonderful to have goals, as long as we remember we’re completely lovable just as we are now too!
-Here are 6 Reasons Self-love is important.